padiketeku/EarthObservation101-Practicals/Activity-04-Visualization of Single-band Imagery.md

 Zoom in on Australia, you may notice that high-elevation areas are in red while low-elevation areas are in blue.

 ****The Inspector Tool
 You can further explore the displayed map layer using the `Inspector` tool, the tab left to the **`Console`** tab.
-When you are in the `Inspector` tab, click anywhere of the map or a region of interest to view information on the selected location: Point, Pixels and Objects (Figure 2.14).
-Note that your selected location may be different to the one used in this book, so it is OK if your result is not same as reported here.
+When you are in the `Inspector` tab, click anywhere of the map or a region of interest to view information on the selected location, e.g., Point, Pixels or Objects (Figure 2.14).
+Note that your selected location may be different to the one used in this unit, so it is OK if your result is not same as reported here.

 ![image](https://github.com/user-attachments/assets/398c5b33-4dfe-48e7-ba4e-16fd1367b830) |
 |:--:|